PineApple-Logic/Jellyfin-openssl/README.md

 # JellyfinSSL-Script
-This script is there to help you setup https for Jellyfin
+This script is there to help you setup https for Jellyfin.
+Please execute the script in a folder that is accessable by Jellyfin.

 NB: In order for this to work you need to have access to port fowarding on your router.